Gomeschian/spotify-random-playlist-maker/README.md

 3. Replace the `CLIENT_ID` and `REDIRECT_URI` in `index.html` with your own (if you run e.g. live-server (https://www.npmjs.com/package/live-server) on [http://localhost:8080/](http://localhost:8080/) no need to replace the `REDIRECT_URI` as it's set up for that address).

 ## Process
-Searches all of the logged-in user's playlists, fifty playlists at a time, for a playlist called "Random Tracks From All of Spotify" (public or private).
+Searches all of the logged-in user's playlists, fifty playlists at a time, for a playlist called "Random Tracks from All of Spotify" (public or private).
 If not found, a public playlist with that name will be created.

 Random search queries will be generated and searched, and valid results will be checked against the selected exclusions and for duplication.
 Once a batch of one hundred tracks to be added has been found (or fewer if the user selected a smaller number of tracks to get), the batch is pushed to the playlist on Spotify.
 This repeats until the total number of tracks desired has been pushed.